dhzh-eph/Drum-Sequencer/README.md

 Both potentiometers would have to be rotated at the same value, otherwise the Q factor could drop too low (dual ganged potentiometer is good for this).
 Q is related to the ratio between the two resistors.
 Here we will be 4700 for R3 and 5100 for R4 so that the gain isn't too extreme.

+https://www.youtube.com/watch?v=YNoj9Rrw_VM <-- checking for filter integrity, as passive filters cause the volume to decrease (voltage in this case)